spiyush0212/Color-Switch-Game/README.md

 # Color-Switch-Game

 Re-created the classic Color Switch game using Java SDK 15.0.1 and JavaFX 15.0.1 along with Scene Builder as a final project for a college course CSE201: CSE201: Advanced Programming at IIIT-Delhi.
-A working demo of the game can be viewed at linkComingSoon.
+A working demo of the game can be viewed at https://youtu.be/QKdXAUkLS38
 <hr>

 ## FEATURES